Overview

 Curriculum

-Training consists of a sequence of required core courses, elective courses, journal clubs, faculty-directed research, and an original research project leading to a final thesis.
-48 credit hours of coursework are required.
+The 2-year thesis MS program consists of a sequence of required core courses, elective courses, journal clubs, faculty-directed research, and an original research project leading to a final thesis.

 Year 1